-On January 26, 1918, the workers who have built Camp Lewis (later Fort Lewis and then Joint Base Lewis McChord) in Pierce County complete a lasting monument -- an arched, stone-and-wood main gate to the camp, designed by noted Spokane architect Kirtland Cutter (1860-1939).
+On January 26, 1918, the workers who have built Camp Lewis (later Fort Lewis and then Joint Base Lewis-McChord) in Pierce County complete a lasting monument -- a stone-and-wood gateway to the camp, designed by noted Spokane architect Kirtland Cutter (1860-1939).
 The workers have raised money for materials and donated their time to erect it.
-The structure, which will become known as the Liberty Gate, features two stone columns topped with timber bastions, with a cross member completing the arch.
+The structure, which will become known as the Liberty Gate, features two stone columns topped with timber bastions, with a cross member completing an arch.
 Its design recalls early Pacific Northwest blockhouses.
 In 1957, plans for constructing what will be Interstate 5 through the base will force the relocation and rebuilding of the historic structure at a site near the base's Meriwether Lewis monument.

-The Camp Lewis gateway, now known as the Fort Lewis main gate, was built by the construction workers who had erected the camp.
+The Camp Lewis gateway, later the Fort Lewis main gate, was built by the construction workers who had erected the camp.
 It would serve as a monument recognizing the impressive camp construction.
-In the 90 years since its completion, the gate, located just off Interstate 5, has become a Fort Lewis landmark, and thousands of postcards and images have publicized the structure.
+In the century following its completion, the gate, located just off the main highway through the base, became a landmark on the base, and thousands of postcards and images have publicized the structure over the years.

 The Hurley-Mason workers donated 25 cents a stone to cover the cost of materials.
-The workers' contributions totaled $4,000, and they also provided free labor to build it.
+The workers' contributions totaled $4,000, and they also provided free labor to build the gate.
 Construction started in September 1917 and was completed on January 26, 1918.
 Although Cutter had called the structure he designed the Camp Lewis Gateway, an early history of the camp, published later in 1918, referred to it as the Liberty Gate, and that was the name subsequently used.

 Cypress Trees and Granite Stones

-At another main gate ceremony, on May 11, 1923, three granite stones were dedicated.
-The Washington State Historical Society donated the stones to honor three gallant and decorated generals who would command Fort Lewis: Brigadier General Muir (later he received his second star as Major General); General Robert Alexander (1863-1941); and Brigadier (later Major General) Joseph D. Leitch (1864-1938).
+At another ceremony at the Liberty Gate, on May 11, 1923, three granite stones were dedicated.
+The Washington State Historical Society donated the stones to honor three gallant and decorated generals who had or would command Fort Lewis: Brigadier General Muir (later he received his second star as Major General); General Robert Alexander (1863-1941); and Brigadier (later Major) General Joseph D. Leitch (1864-1938).
 All three would aggressively campaign for permanent camp improvements.
-These monuments, each shaded by an oak tree, stood at the gate’s northeast corner.
+The monuments, each shaded by an oak tree, stood at the gate's northeast corner.

 Major General Muir had graduated near the top of his West Point class and became one of the army's best sharpshooters.
 He received the Distinguished Service Cross for heroism on July 2, 1898, in Cuba after exposing himself to heavy enemy fire to take out an enemy artillery position.
 In World War I he led a division and earned the Distinguished Service Medal.
 He commanded Camp Lewis and the Third Division from August 1920 to November 1922.